pmcu/cnuas-teileann/_focail/achmair-1.md

 ## achmair 1

 * (a) (Of time taken to accomplish sth.)
 Speedy.
-* an chúirt ariamh a chuaidh suas comh hachmair léithe MI 990 161.
+* a'n chúirt ariamh a chuaidh suas comh hachmair léithe MI 990 161.
 * Goidé an achmaireacht atá sa teachtaire is achmaire aghat?
 SB6 141 374.
 * chuidighead sé an cneádhan a líonadh go hachmair SSl 1034 297.